With their focus almost exclusively on email marketing and the few features that compliment it, MailChimp is really good at email.

 What we label as marketing automation, MailChimp doesn’t necessarily offer.
 However, they have a feature called “segmentation” which does bare a number of similarities.

 Basic is available for all accounts, but the advanced capabilities are only on the pro account.
 The Pro plan for MailChimp starts at $199/mo.

-Gist offers all marketing automation capabilities (and everything else we offer) for our Pro plan which is $149/mo.
+Gist offers all marketing automation capabilities (and everything else we offer) for our Pro plan which starts at $24.99/mo.

 Both Gist’s automation and MailChimp’s advanced segmentation offer similar abilities like: